|

 bronchial catarrhs remaining after whooping cough.
 The excessive secretion

 of mucus is marked and causes the child to strangle.
-The choking is
+The choking is characteristic, and so is the strangling.

 -